Best walking shoes - July 2018

 Things to consider in your future walking shoes

 Just like any type of footwear, walking shoes need to be comfortable for both short and extended periods of use.
-It should also have features that help keep your feet protected, comfortable and relaxed.
+It should also have features that help to keep your feet protected, comfortable and relaxed.

 Brands employ different types of materials in the upper units of their walking shoes to meet the various needs of wearers.
 Some pairs use a single piece of soft fabric or leather, while others feature varied combinations of mesh, textile, leather, and synthetic materials.